Erasure and Essentialism: Situating Black Immigrants in LIS Research and Practice

 Moderated by IRDL Scholars Tatiana Bryant and Kai Alexis Smith.

 Ndumu, Ana, "Erasure and Essentialism: Situating Black Immigrants in LIS Research and Practice" (2021).
-IRDL Speaker Series.
+2021 IRDL Scholar's Speaker Series.
 4.